BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2rectanglesandpoints.md

   1. Constructs a Rectangle object.
   1. Prompt the user for a width and height.
   1. Use the setSize method to adjust the width and height of your Rectangle object.
   1. Use the grow method to increase the width by 10 and increase the height by 10.
+For example...
+      <pre> boxOne.grow(10,10); </pre>
+  1. Print the new width using the getWidth method.
+  1. Print the new height using the getHeight method.
   1. Finally, compute and print its new area using the getWidth and getHeight methods.

 ## E2.5